sree34u/Automate_-with_Python/README.md

-# Automate the Boring Stuff with Python – Exercises
+# Python – Learning and Exercises

-This repository contains my solutions, exercises, and mini-projects while going through the book *Automate the Boring Stuff with Python* by Al Sweigart.
+This repository contains my solutions, exercises, and mini-projects while going through various Python learning resources such as *Automate the Boring Stuff with Python* by Al Sweigart, Bro Code youtube videos etc.
 I’m using **WSL (Ubuntu)**, **Python 3**, and **VS Code** to practice programming and automation.

 ---